liborty/TokenCrypt/README.md

 This should result in recovered original state of `indir`, securely saved in between.

 Summary: `impcrypt` (import crypt) matches the keys, decrypts the indir files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.

-### `dcrpt -[h][q][r][v] indir keydir outdir`

-Deprecated.
-Reads, decrypts and decompresses directories containing keys with the old style compression encoding extensions.
-This script will be eventually withdrawn.
-In the meantime, use it to convert any existing archive directories to the new format.

 ## Background Scripts and Programs (not needed by the user)

+`hexcheck` (Rust executable)
-`hexcheck` (C executable) is invoked by `expcrypt -x`.
+is invoked by `expcrypt -x`.
 It recognises hexadecimal (token) files and packs them to binary, which exactly halves them in size.
 Hexadecimal files should be an even number of bytes long and only contain (0-9,a-f) ascii characters.
 There are a few allowed  exceptions: upper case A-F are accepted but when converted back, they will always end up in lower case.
 Spaces and newlines just get deleted.
 This tolerant policy may result in some differences being reported between the original and the reconstructed files.
 Then it is best to replace the original file with its cleaned up, reconstructed version.

+`hexify` (Rust executable)
-`hexify` (C executable) is invoked by `impcrypt` to unpack the binary files back to their original hexadecimal form.
+is invoked by `impcrypt` to unpack the binary files back to their original hexadecimal form.
 In other words, it carries out an inverse operation to `hexcheck` above.

+`base64` (linux utility)
-`base64` (linux utility), invoked by `expcrypt -b`, recognises base64 files, resulting in 25% size reduction in their case (before final general compression).
+is invoked by `expcrypt -b`.
+It recognises base64 files, resulting in 25% size reduction before the final general compression.
 Base64 files should not contain any non base64 characters, such as newlines, otherwise this strict test will reject them.
 This utility is also deployed in inverse mode by `impcrypt`.

-`lzma` or `zstd` (linux utilities) are general compression methods used here for the final compression, as long as it will result in some size reduction.
+`lzma` or `zstd` (linux utilities)
+are general compression methods used here for the final compression, as long as it result in size reduction.
 This is not necessarily the case for small and/or binary files.
-Any  incomressible files are detected and encrypted as they are, even if their extension name is not on the list.
-However, if it is on the list, the test  compression is avoided.
+Any incomressible files are detected and encrypted as they are, even if their extensions are not on the 'do not compress' list.
+However, for extensions on the list, this test compression is avoided.

-`symcrypt` (C executable) applies fast symmetric XOR encryption (or decryption).
+`symcrypt` (C executable)
+applies fast symmetric XOR encryption (or decryption).
 It XORs together two files of any kind but they must have the same length.
-The ordering of the two input files does not even matter.
+The ordering of the two input files does not matter.

-`keygen file > key` writes to stdout random binary data of the same length as the given file.
+`keygen file > key`
+Bash script that writes to stdout random binary data of the same length as the given file.
 It is called by `expcrypt`.

+`hexgen size`
-`hexgen size`  writes to stdout `size` bytes of random hexadecimal data.
+Bash script that writes to stdout `size` bytes of random hexadecimal data.
 It is only useful for generating test data.

+`b64gen size`
-`b64gen size` writes to stdout `size` bytes of random base64 data.
+Bash script that writes to stdout `size` bytes of random base64 data.
 It is only useful for generating test data.

 ## Testing